Reversing Palindromic Enumeration in Rank Two Free Groups: The Modified Gilman-Maskit Algorithm

 \subsection{New Linear and Fibonacci Steps}

-The original linear step seems to preserve the left generator and change the other.
-The original Fibonacci step turns the left generator into the right generator, and hence seems to change both generators.
+The original linear step preserves the left generator and changes the other.
+The original Fibonacci step turns the left generator into the right generator, and hence changes both generators.
 The F-sequence in \cite{wordsequence} records the consecutive linear steps before a Fibonacci step or the algorithm stops.
-Thus, it defines an ordered set of positive integers $(n_0,n_1,\ldots,n_k)$ where each $n_i$ correspond to the consecutive linear steps.
+Thus, it defines an ordered set of positive integers $(n_0,n_1,\ldots,n_k)$ where each $n_i$ corresponds to the number of consecutive linear steps.
 The proposed new steps here always preserve one generator including its position whether left or right.
-Instead of classifying the steps, we define a new sequence $[n_0;n_1,n_2,\ldots,n_k]$ called \emph{E-sequence}.
-Let $n_0$ be the number of steps in preserving the initial right generator before changing it.
+Instead of classifying the steps, we define a new sequence $[n_0;n_1,n_2,\ldots,n_k]$ called an \emph{E-sequence}.
+Let $n_0$ be the number of steps that preserve the initial right generator before changing it.
 Let $n_1$ be the number of steps in preserving the initial left generator before changing it.
 Let $n_2$ be the number of steps the next right generator is preserved.
-The rest of the $n_i$s alternates between left and right generators.
+The rest of the $n_i$'s alternate between left and right generators.
 So for even $i$, $n_i$ steps preserve the right generator; for odd $i$, $n_i$ steps preserve the left generator.
 If the algorithm preserves the left generator first, we let $n_0=0$.
-All $n_i$s take positive integers except $n_0$ which can take a zero value.
+All $n_i$'s assume positive integer values except $n_0$ which can take a zero value.
 Hence, an E-sequence can take continued fraction expansion values of any positive rational number $p/q$.